 How To Move To Online Donations During COVID-19

 Many nonprofits rely on in-person fundraising events to attract new donors and energize active donors, or to drive funds that carry them throughout the year.
 Since events will be limited for the near future to protect communities like yours during COVID-19, it’s vitally important to find new ways to engage people, build support for your nonprofit’s mission, and make it easy to give online.
 The good news is you have everything you need in your Aplos account for digital giving, communication, and connecting with your people.
 We will quickly walk through some options so you can find the right tools for your organization.
-We’ll also go over tips to make it easy for your supporters to donate to your cause.
+We’ll also go over ways to make it easy for your supporters to donate to your cause virtually.

 Step 1: Select Your Digital Giving Tools

 Aplos has tools to help you quickly and easily set up an online donation form, widget, or Text to Give for your nonprofit.
 All of these can be set up in minutes with no coding required.
 Each option also offers donors the choice of one-time or recurring donations.
 You know your donors best, so you can utilize any or all of the tools Aplos has available to keep them connected digitally.

 Online Donation Pages Or Widgets